1800 108 8008

-There are various diagnostic tests for endometrial polyps like transvaginal ultrasound, hysteroscopy, and endometrial biopsy.
+There are various diagnostic tests for endometrial polyps like trans-vaginal ultrasound, hysteroscopy and endometrial biopsy.
 The treatment methods include medications and surgical removal of the polyp.
-Even a benign polyp can cause several health risks and therefore, doctors prescribe its removal.
+Even a benign polyp can cause several health risks and therefore, doctors prescribe it’s removal.

 Hysteroscopy is a minimally invasive surgery in which a tiny telescope (hysteroscope) is inserted into the uterus through the cervix.
-The doctor can look inside and visualize the interior lining of the uterus and diagnose polyps or fibroids and then proceed to its removal.
-Hysteroscopy is a very effective technique for diagnosis and treatment of polyps.
+The doctor can look inside and visualise the interior lining of the uterus and diagnose polyps or fibroids and then proceed to its removal.
+Hysteroscopy is a very effective technique for the diagnosis and treatment of polyps.

 How can hysteroscopy help with polyps?

 With the help of hysteroscopy, your doctor might be able to:

 - Treat other intrauterine problems and issues related to heavy menstruation

 Benefits of hysteroscopy over others: